StevenCesario/game-of-becoming-api-demo/README.md

 * **Clean Architecture** with a clear separation of concerns (API endpoints, business logic `services`, data access `crud`, and database `models`).
 * **Atomic Endpoints** for critical state changes (e.g., completing a quest), ensuring data integrity across multiple database tables in a single transaction.
 * **Dependency Injection** used throughout for maintainable and testable code.
+* **Declarative State Endpoint** (/game-state) providing a single source of truth for the frontend client on load.

 🎮 **Engaging Game Mechanics**
 * **The Daily Streak:** A core retention mechanic that rewards daily consistency, with a forgiving "grace day" rule to encourage users after a setback.
 * **Character Progression:** Users earn XP and level up core stats like `Clarity`, `Discipline`, and `Resilience` by completing their goals.
 * **"Fail Forward" System:** A "Recovery Quest" mechanic that reframes failure as an opportunity to gain `Resilience` and, crucially, preserve the user's streak.
-* **Decoupled Onboarding Flow:** A two-step user registration and onboarding process for a smoother user experience.

-🤖 **AI-Ready Service Layer**
-* A "hollowed-out" service layer demonstrates how to cleanly integrate with external AI providers for intelligent feedback, without coupling the core application to a specific vendor.
+🤖 **Conversational AI Core**
+* **Conversational Onboarding Flow** (/onboarding/step) that guides users to define their core vision and goals through a multi-step dialogue with an AI Clarity coach.
+* **Stateful Conversational API** for creating Daily Intentions, demonstrating how to manage a multi-step dialogue with a user via a state machine pattern.
-* The **Provider Factory** (`llm_providers/factory.py`) makes the system extensible and pluggable for future AI services.
+* **Provider Factory** (llm_providers/factory.py) makes the system extensible and pluggable for different AI services, cleanly decoupling the application from a specific vendor.

 ✅ **Fully Tested & Automated**
 * Comprehensive integration and unit test suite using **Pytest**.